afterlogic/aurora-module-mobile-sync/README.md

-# aurora-module-mobile-sync
+# Aurora mobile sync module
-Allows to synchronize data with mobile devices or any application/platform which offers CalDAV/CardDAV support
+Allows for syncing data with mobile devices or any application/platform which offers CalDAV/CardDAV support.